 - Attention is a key component in any student’s ability to retain education, and neuroeducation seeks to better understand this for the sake of enabling greater attention levels in future generations

-- Neuroeducation has proven the importance of sleep to the retention and consolidation of memory, which might inform better sleep behaviors in the general public, and thus increase our collective powers of recall
+- Neuroeducation has proven the importance of sleep to the retention and consolidation of memory, which might inform better sleep behaviors in the general public and thus increase our collective powers of recall

-- Research has found that variety is key in learning.
+- Research has found that variety is key to learning.
 The brain craves variety and learns better for it.
 Influenced by these neuroeducation stats, teachers are now teaching in a range of unique ways or asking students to solve a problem using multiple methods, not just memorizing a single way to do so

 - Physical health is intrinsically linked to intelligence and our ability to learn, says neuroeducation, informing us that the best ways to improve our cognitive abilities include sleeping well, eating healthily, and exercising

-Neuroeducation, or Educational neuroscience, has been around for 34 years and in that time has made some incredible breakthroughs with regard to the brain’s relation to education.
+Neuroeducation, or Educational neuroscience, has been around for 34 years and, in that time, has made some incredible breakthroughs with regard to the brain’s relation to education.